g1eny0ung/dotfiles/README.md

 ## How to use

-No auto-link shell script here, because I think you won't use all features of my specified.
+No auto-link shell script here because I think you won't use all features of my specified.

 Go through the files you want.

 ### spacemacs

-> Make sure you have already installed [spacemacs](http://spacemacs.org/)
+> Make sure you have already installed [spacemacs](http://spacemacs.org/).

 Summary:

-- All used layers in `dotspacemacs-configuration-layers`, `SPC s s` to find it.
+- All used layers placed in `dotspacemacs-configuration-layers`.
+Use `SPC s s` to find them.
-- All custom configurations in `dotspacemacs/user-init` and `dotspacemacs/user-config`, `SPC s s` to find it.
+- All custom configurations placed in `dotspacemacs/user-init` and `dotspacemacs/user-config`.
+Use `SPC s s` to find them.
 - Custom layers (in `.spacemacs.d/layers`)
   - hack-real-auto-save
   - hack-cider

 ### neovim

-> Make sure you have already installed [vim-plug](https://github.com/junegunn/vim-plug)
+> Make sure you have already installed [vim-plug](https://github.com/junegunn/vim-plug).

 Only basic configurations there.